I have studied organic gardening for 60 years and raised many large gardens. I have read Organic Garden Magazine most of my life

 - To fertilize your lawn, apply with a spreader 3 pounds of sea salt to every 1500 square feet of grass.
 Slow water your lawn with a sprinkler or sprinkler system for 15 to 30 minutes.

 - Fertilize trees every four months.
 Sprinkle sea salt over the roots of trees 2 tablespoons every 8 square feet.
 Then slow water with drip, soaker, or bubbler hose to dilute the sea salt.

 - Give flowers a monthly application.
 Sprinkle a half cup of sea salt around flowers.
 Keep the salt at least 3 inches away from the base of the plants.
 Water well.

 - Fertilize garden vegetables every two weeks.
-Mix 3 tablespoons sea salt in 1 gallon of water.
-Foliar spray with a hand held sprayer.
+Mix 3 tablespoons of sea salt in 1 gallon of water.
+Foliar spray with a handheld sprayer.

 - Sea salt can be used on house plants, too.
-Mix 2 tablespoons sea salt with 1 gallon water.
+Mix 2 tablespoons of sea salt with 1 gallon of water.
 Use once a month.
 The solution will keep for three months.

 Always water outdoor plants after applying sea salt to dilute sodium chloride.
 Sodium chloride is a natural nutrient that plants need, but too much can cause slowed growth and yellowed foliage.

 Seaweed fertilizers and fish emulsion have many good nutrients in them also.
 But with these two fertilizers, the nutrients have to be changed by micro-organisms first before the plant can use them.
 Sea minerals are directly available.